brinsga/Python-Projects/WebCrawler/README.md

 Enter the url when prompted.

-The ouput will be printed to the log file named "logs.txt" until a keyboard interrupt is prompted.
+The output will be printed to the log file named "logs.txt" until a keyboard interrupt is prompted.

 # Running the test case file